liamross/developmental/content/blog/i18n-in-a-react-application/index.md

 ---
 title: Internationalization in a React Application
-date: '2019-08-12'
+date: '2019-08-15'
-description:
-  "Adding multi-language support to a large React project can be tricky.
-Here's a simple way to achieve it using React's context."
+description: 'How to easily add multi-language support to any React project.'
 tags: ['javascript', 'react']
 ---